 Division Reporting Requirements

-If a Division report is not received at the end of the month, the Division’s status is reevaluated.
+If a Division report is not received soon after the report opens, the Division’s status is reevaluated.

 Create a New Division

 Are you ready to become a community leader?
 Let’s be frank, Divisions are hard work.
 You’re in for it.
 But it takes a lot to become an RF wide legend, and you already know that.
 You may open a support ticket in the Hub Discord to set you on your path forward to becoming a Division Leader.
 This application will allow you to apply for Division status, but first, you must meet a few requirements.

 - Have at least 10 RF Members who are willing to join, or already have joined your cause.

 - Have a 10+ member Discord that meets our Community Standards.

-- Have a dedicated leadership team of at least 2 RF Members, destined to become Division Leaders.
+- Have a dedicated leadership team, destined to become Division Leaders.

 It’s also suggested that you’re playing a popular game that’s accessible to as many RF members as possible!